Colorado Crime Statistics (UCR)

 Since 1930, the FBI has administered the national UCR Program and continues to assess and monitor the nature and type of crime in the nation.
 The program’s primary objective is to generate reliable information for use in law enforcement administration, operation and management.
 UCR data have become one of the country’s leading social indicators.
 Criminologists, sociologists, legislators, municipal planners, the media, special interest groups, and other students of criminal justice use the data for varied research and planning purposes.

 The purpose of the Uniform Crime Reporting (UCR) Program is to identify where and when a crime takes place, what form it takes, and the characteristics of its victims and perpetrators.
 This data allows law enforcement to strengthen its case, to acquire the resources it needs to fight crime and to use those resources in the most efficient and effective manner.
-This data is used by CBI to produce Crime in Colorado and by the FBI to produce the Crime in the United States, and NIBRS publications.
+This data is used by CBI to produce Colorado Crime Stats and by the FBI to produce the Crime in the United States, and NIBRS publications.

 Phone: (303) 239-4222